Disability Employment and Transitions

 - Transitions from high school to post-secondary education and work that are collaborative and successful.

 Disability Employment and Transitions is one of the twelve divisions of the Montana Department of Public Health and Human Services.
-Our division operates under the Economic Securities Branch of the Department alongside the divisions of Child and Family Services, Child Support Enforcement, and Human and Community Services.
+The division operates under the Economic Securities Branch of the Department alongside the divisions of Child and Family Services, Child Support Enforcement, and Human and Community Services, and Early Childhood Development.

-• Disability Determination Services Bureau.
 This bureau decides who gets disability benefits through the Social Security Administration.
-Jennifer Nottingham serves as the Bureau Chief.

-•Multiple Programs.
-The Division’s programs include the Montana Telecommunications Access Program, State Independent Living Services, the Extended Employment Program, ASPIRE Montana, MonTech Assistive Technology, and the Department’s public transportation coordination.
+The Division’s programs include the Montana Telecommunications Access Program State Independent Living Services, the Extended Employment Program, MonTech Assistive Technology, and the Department’s public transportation coordination.

 The Disability Employment and Transitions Division includes three citizen councils.
 They are: